thestalkers/policies/com/github/docs/en-site-policy-github-terms-github-community-code-of-conduct.md

 [Contacting GitHub Staff](#contacting-github-staff)
 ----------

-If, for any reason, you want to contact GitHub Staff, the Community Managers, Administrators, or Moderators of GitHub Community privately, you can use our [Support contact form](https://support.github.com/contact?tags=docs-community-support).
+If, for any reason, you want to contact GitHub Staff, the Community Managers, Administrators, or Moderators of GitHub Community privately, you can contact GitHub Support through the [GitHub Support portal](https://support.github.com/).
 Contacting any member of GitHub Staff via unsolicited mentions or pings, or via channels other than GitHub Community itself, or the Support contact form is strongly discouraged and may be considered a violation of our prohibition against harassment.

 Let's work together to keep GitHub Community a place where people feel safe to participate by being respectful of them and their time.